 In short, engineering isn’t just about crunching numbers and drafting blueprints.
 It’s about staying curious, fueling a passion for learning, and constantly seeking new knowledge.

 What Do Engineers Do?
 Many Things!

-What type of engineering work interests you?
-What’s your ideal engineering job?
+What kind of engineering work piques your interest?
+What’s your dream engineering job?